Hyejin-Koo/cloud/README.md

 This repo is a storage for sharing files among several severs.

-Not for some specific project, I'll use just like clouds.
+It is not for some specific project, I'll use just like clouds.

 So that any requirements or pull requests are not going to be done.